xtang2010/libollama/README.md

 #### Data structure char *param_json

-Most of the libollama API take a "char *param_json", this is the optional parameters you can pass in to control the LLM behavier in more detail.
+Most of the libollama API take a "char *param_json", this is the additional parameters you can pass in to control the LLM behavier in more detail.
 For example, you can pass below to ollama_chat() or ollama_generate() to switch them to "stream off" mode.

 ```c
 char *param_json = "{\"stream\": false}";